A Note from Martin & Sherry

 What is the mission of the Martin Truex Jr. Foundation?

-The Martin Truex Jr. Foundation is dedicated to raising awareness, boosting advocacy and raising funds for underfunded childhood and ovarian cancer initiatives.
+The Martin Truex Jr. Foundation is dedicated to raising awareness, boosting advocacy and raising funds for underfunded childhood cancer initiatives.

 What charities do you support?